Kulsoom-ri/US_senate_simulation/README.md

 - Key Vote Ratios: The same loyalty and defection ratios were calculated specifically for key votes to capture differences in party alignment on high-profile legislation.

 **Preprocessing for Classification Models:**
-- The target variable (bill outcome) was encoded as 1 for passed and 0 for rejected.
+- The target variable (vote) was encoded as 1 for yea and 0 for nay.
 All other vote types were excluded.
 - Session extraction: The legislative session (1 or 2) was determined based on the year recorded in the vote date.
 - Religion categorization: Individual religious affiliations were grouped into broader categories for analytical consistency.
 - Label Encoding was applied to: Party affiliation, education level, state partisan direction and bill sponsor's party.